Thewafflication/pithos-for-windows/README.md

 If Python is installed to a custom directory(not C:\python27) it must be in the PATH environment variable to work (google to find out how)

-Please comment or open issues for anything you'd like to see.

 If previous versions crashed please try out the newest version as this has been resolved.

 ------------------